How to Edit The Footer in WordPress (5 Easy Methods)

-5. Edit Your WordPress Landing Page Footers with SeedProd
+Method 5.
+Editing Your WordPress Landing Page Footers with SeedProd

 Many website owners use landing pages to drive more leads and conversions for their business.
 Landing pages function differently from regular web pages in that they focus on a single goal rather than lots of different pieces of information all at once.

 With this in mind, you may wish to edit your landing page footer, so all the information on your page adds up to your primary page goal.
 And one of the easiest ways to do that is with a landing page plugin like SeedProd.

 SeedProd is the best drag-and-drop landing page builder for WordPress.
 Its user-friendly visual interface makes it easy for anyone to create high-converting landing pages without hiring a developer.

 SeedProd comes with tons of responsive landing page templates you can customize in the visual editor and includes eCommerce support for online stores.
 It also has several built-in page modes you can turn on and off with a single click, including:

 You can customize your landing pages with any of SeedProd’s powerful page blocks and customization options.
 For instance, you can add an optin form to collect email addresses by dragging the block onto your page preview.

 It also comes with various landing page sections, making adding custom headers, calls-to-action, hero areas, FAQs, and footers easy.